Real Country 102.1 Open Wheel Mania Night

 Start Time: 7 p.m.

-A-Pillar vent windows may only have 1/2 inch of straight line deflection.
+A-Pillar vent windows may only have 1 inch of straight-line deflection.
 The surface must be smooth and must not have bead rolls or breaks.
-Front nose valance may only be a single layer and may only be a maximum 3/16” thick and may be only a maximum of 3
+Front nose valance may only be a single layer and may only be a maximum 3/16” thick and may be only a maximum of 3” tall and may not cover any of the grill screen.

 Rub rail are discouraged and may only be used if they are polycarbonate.